peshay/btcde/README.md

 ## Install btcde.py

-You can (not yet) install the btcde module via pip
+You can install the btcde module via pip

     pip install btcde